molly-yu/ReBootIO/README.md

 -	Application running as: 1 – Desktop application, 2 – Service with web server, 3 – Mobile app

 ## Development
-To build,
+To start server,
+`
+cd server`, and `node server.js` or `json-server --watch cameras.json --port 3000` To build,
 `
 cd client/UI`, and `npm start